 To get a preview for how courses will transfer, please view the Transfer Course Equivalency Tables at auburn.edu/transfercourses.
 Scroll all the way down, and the transfer tables are at the bottom of that page.
 These tables will show how courses taken at other institutions will be evaluated for credit at Auburn.
 If you do not see the course you are looking for in the tables, this means that the course has not yet been evaluated for potential credit.
-Once you pay your $200 deposit, your courses will be evaluated and reviewed for credit.
+Once you pay your enrollment deposit, your courses will be evaluated and reviewed for credit.

 Depending upon the courses taken and the familiarity we have with institution, the evaluation process may take time.
-You are encouraged to submit your confirmation deposit as soon as you have decided to come to Auburn.
+You are encouraged to submit your enrollment deposit as soon as you have decided to come to Auburn.
 This will help ensure the Auburn credit awarded will have time to process and show on your record before the SOS Orientation session.

 For more specific information regarding the transfer credit evaluation process, please visit the Office of the Registrar’s website.